 Research done by the CLL Society showed that the most common symptoms were:

 Other symptoms included night sweats, depression, bruising, recurrent infections, abdominal swelling, and shortness of breath.
 Only 17% reported no symptoms.

 While the majority of patients try to slow the progression of the disease through lifestyle and complementary/alternative medical approaches, except for one study that showed some slight benefit with a very specific green tea extract (ECGC), there is little data to support the extensive use of Vitamin D or turmeric or other supplements by patients.
 While these are usually safe, please check with your doctor before starting on any supplement.
 A healthy diet and regular exercise is clearly beneficial for all of us, especially those with cancer.

 Talking to other patients in a CLL support group and learning more about your disease is often helpful in dealing with the watch and worry stress.

-Lab work will monitor your blood counts and chemistries but remember, we treat patients, not lab numbers.
+Lab work will monitor your blood counts and chemistries-but remember, we treat patients, not lab numbers.
 Don’t be too concerned over any ONE abnormal lab value.
 Trending over time is more important.